jospas/WorkSpacesCostOptimisation/README.md

 # Amazon WorkSpaces Cost Optimisation

-Provides a simple Node.js script and Lambda function that allows inspection of Amazon WorkSpaces usage and conversion of billing modes to reduce costs.
+Provides a simple Node.js script and soon a Lambda function that allows inspection of Amazon WorkSpaces usage and conversion of billing modes to reduce costs.

 This is a Node.js conversion of the existing project that provides a full deployable solution to AWS but for one off usage by customers:

 - [WorkSpaces Cost Optimizer](https://docs.aws.amazon.com/solutions/latest/workspaces-cost-optimizer/welcome.html)

-It adds the enhancement of reduced configuration (automated download of public pricing) and reduces the deployable footprint (can be run as a script or a simple Lambda function).
+It adds the enhancement of reduced configuration (automated download of public pricing) and reduces the deployable footprint (can be run as a script and soon as a Lambda function).

 ## TODO

 1. Finish Lambda function deployment and scheduling
+2. Track the cost of extra allocated user storage
-2. Track WorkSpaces usage over multiple months in S3 or DynamoDB and suggest terminations of under-utilised instances
+3. Track WorkSpaces usage over multiple months in S3 or DynamoDB and suggest terminations of under-utilised instances
-3. Track extra allocated user storage or instances

-## Current issues

-I have disabled automated update of environments for now, use the output script to make discretionary changes to your environment.

 ## Important Notes

 Read the [Amazon WorkSpaces FAQ - Billing and Pricing](https://aws.amazon.com/workspaces/faqs/#Billing_and_Pricing) and [Amazon WorkSpaces Pricing](https://aws.amazon.com/workspaces/pricing/) pages.

-You should not run this script on a timer until you understand how (and when) the pricing works, an extract from the FAQ here:

 **Q: Can I switch between hourly and monthly billing?**